Symmetry broken states in an ensemble of globally coupled pendulums: Introduction

 The system of coupled pendulums is one of the widely used models in multiple fields of science and technology.
 Despite the simplicity of this model, it adequately describes not only mechanical objects~\cite{Kecik}, but also various processes that occur in semiconductor structures~\cite{Barone}.
 This model is often considered as the basis for the theoretical studies of coupled Josephson junctions~\cite{Pikovsky, Barone}.
 Hence, it is very important to investigate the behavior of this system.

-\looseness=-1 Cluster and chimera states in ensembles of coupled elements are of special interest for an investigation of the synchronization and symmetry breaking phenomena~\cite{PikovskyRosenblum2015, Kurths2016, PanaggioAbrams2015, YaoZheng2016, KemethKrischer2016, Omelchenko2018}.
+Cluster and {solitary} states in ensembles of coupled elements are of special interest for an investigation of the synchronization and symmetry breaking phenomena~\cite{PikovskyRosenblum2015, Kurths2016}.
 The first type states consist of two or more groups in which an individual oscillators behave identically.
-These states have been well known for many years, but have still attracted great attention of investigators across different fields of science and engineering~\cite{PikovskyRosenblum2015, Kurths2016}.
-In recent years, the chimera states in the ensembles of identical elements are also the ones of the most actively studied effects in the contemporary nonlinear dynamics~\cite{PanaggioAbrams2015, YaoZheng2016, KemethKrischer2016, Omelchenko2018}.
-The given chimera states are characterized by simultaneous coexistence of synchronous and asynchronous groups of oscillators.
-The surprising property of chimera is the breaking of symmetry: although a homogeneous fully symmetric synchronous state exists, yet another nontrivial state combining synchrony and asynchrony is possible and can even be stable.
-At present, both theoretical and experimental investigations of chimeras in the nonlinear oscillator media of various nature are actively studied.
-Many references to particular experimental and theoretical studies can be found in the recent reviews~\cite{PanaggioAbrams2015, YaoZheng2016, KemethKrischer2016, Omelchenko2018}.
+These states have been well known for many years, but have still attracted great attention of investigators across different fields of science and engineering~\cite{PikovskyRosenblum2015, Kurths2016}. {Cluster states arise both in ensembles with a finite number of elements~\cite{Kaneko1990, Okuda1993, Nakagawa1994,Schmidt2014}, and in distributed oscillatory media~\cite{Vanag2000,Mikhailov2006,Lin2004}.
+In the article~\cite{Kemeth2019} two-cluster regimes in small ensembles of Stuart-Landau oscillators are considered.
+Solitary state can be attributed to a special type of cluster state.
+Solitary state is formed when a single oscillator is separated from a synchronous cluster in an ensemble~\cite{Maistrenko2014}.
+Examples of solitary states were found in various types of networks~\cite{Mikhaylenko2019,Majhi2019}, systems of non-locally coupled elements~\cite{Jaros2015}, systems of Stuart-Landau oscillators~\cite{Schmidt2014}.}

-A significant progress in theoretical studies of chimera states has been achieved by virtue of a formulation of the dynamics in terms of a local coarse-grained complex order parameter~\cite{PanaggioAbrams2015, YaoZheng2016, KemethKrischer2016, Omelchenko2018}.
-Such reformulation indeed allows one to reduce the problem to that of evolution of a complex field.
-For this complex field, the setup becomes similar to pattern formation problems for nonlinear partially differential equations~(e.g.,~\cite{Smirnov2017, Bolotov2017, Bolotov2018} and references therein).

-Nowadays, chimera states have been also observed in the opposite case of small ensembles, e.g., in systems of just four units, in which two oscillators are synchronized and two are desynchronized~\cite{Ashwin2015, Panaggio2016, Bick2016, Hart2016, Kemeth2018}.
-In the article~\cite{Ashwin2015}, it is reported about weak chimeras in systems of phase oscillators.
-These states are characterized by different mean frequencies of the synchronized and desynchronized parts of ensemble.
-In the paper~\cite{Bick2017}, it is clearly shown that the definition of weak chimeras is related to symmetry breaking.
-Different kinds of chaotic attractors with partially broken symmetry have been investigated there beyond phase oscillator systems.
-The authors of the article~\cite{Maistrenko2017} have described regular and chaotic chimera states in the system of three coupled phase oscillators with inertia.
-These states have been detected in experiments with mechanical systems~\cite{Dudkowski2016, Wojewoda2016}.